anrichtait/anrichtait.github.io/_posts/2025-02-20-devlog-cpp-engine.md

 ---
-title: Studylog - A New Learning Journey Begins
+title: Studylog - Making a Game Engine
 date: 2025-02-21 04:00:00 +/-TTTT
 categories: [Studylog, C++, Game Dev]
 tags: [cpp, game dev, learning]     # TAG names should always be lowercase
-description: A new studylog discussing the things i'm learning at the moment and a deeper look into game loop design.
+description: A new studylog discussing the things I'm learning at the moment and a brief summary of the game engine I'm working on.
 toc: true
 comments: false
 media_subpath: /assets/img/